nicholasmfsmith/cosmos-go-sdk/README.md

 # Cosmos Go SDK

-**DISCLAIMER: THIS PROJECT IS STILL IN THE VERY EARLY PHASES AND IS NOT YET FUNCTIONAL**
+**DISCLAIMER: THIS PROJECT IS STILL IN THE VERY EARLY PHASES AND IS NOT YET FUNCTIONAL.
+Please come back once we have our first release**

 [![Build Status](https://travis-ci.com/nicholasmfsmith/cosmos-go-sdk.svg?branch=master)](https://travis-ci.com/nicholasmfsmith/cosmos-go-sdk)